May 13, 2026

 What do you love about living on Campus?

-It’s surprising how many times when I am walking, people stop to ask me directions.
+It’s surprising how many times while walking outdoors that people stop to ask me directions.
 We stop and chat.
 One time I met a nurse who was going to the skilled nursing center to visit a former patient.
 I thought that was so beautiful.
-She was planning ahead about selling her house.
+She is looking ahead to retirement, selling her house, and looking at options of where to live.
 I told her everything I liked about living here.
-I like that there is breathing space and the layout of the building.
-It’s like a pinwheel, not many stories high or overbearing.
-I can look out my window and see the St. Francis the garden and not someone else’s window across the alley.
-It fills my needs and I have the opportunity to share.
-I help Brother Ken set up for Mass.
+Just a glance at our monthly Community Calendar is enough to see all the programs and activities offered at Trier Woods.

 « Back to Blog